agstub/lake-altimetry-inversions/README.md

 the results.

 Plotting can  be modified in the **plot_results.py** scripts.

+## Miscellaneous
+There is also some FEniCS (https://fenicsproject.org/) code in the *misc* directory for producing synthetic data with a fully nonlinear finite element model.
+See the repository agstub/grounding-line-methods for a description.
+The version herein assumes radial symmetry with respect to the horizontal coordinates.

 # Running the model
 When running the inversion, the data and auxiliary parameters are stored in a directory